chrisgschon/docker-for-ds/README.md

 # 👨🏼‍💻 docker-for-ds
-A practical introduction to Docker, showing how to use and combine Jupyter and MSSQL Server in local isolated Docker containers.
+A practical introduction to Docker for data scientists, showing how to use and combine Jupyter and MSSQL Server in local isolated Docker containers.

 Blog post.